esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 Here is a brief overview of the examples:

 1) Simple mem2mem transaction, i.e., 1D memcpy
+2) Simple mem2mem transaction with address mode
-2) 2D mem2mem transaction, i.e., 2D memcpy
+3) 2D mem2mem transaction, i.e., 2D memcpy
-3) Matrix transposition
+4) Matrix transposition
-4) Matrix zero padding
+5) Matrix zero padding
-5) Multichannel mem2mem transaction, focusing on the IRQ handler
+6) Multichannel mem2mem transaction, focusing on the IRQ handler
-6) Multichannel flash2mem transaction using the SPI SDK
+7) Multichannel flash2mem transaction using the SPI SDK
-7) BONUS: Minimizing overhead by using register writes instead of HALs
+8) How to minimize the overhead using direct register writes instead of the HAL

 The complete code for these examples can be found in `sw/applications/example_dma`, `sw/applications/example_dma_2d`, `sw/applications/example_dma_multichannel` and `sw/applications/example_dma_sdk`.
 These applications offer both verification and performance estimation modes, enabling users to verify the DMA and measure the application's execution time.